-Met Requirements: If the Auditor finds no material deficiencies in a Certified Company's conformity with a Certification Standard, the Auditor shall indicate "Met Requirements" and no other commentary is required except for any documentation which may be required to be submitted with the report.
+Conforms to Standard: If the Auditor finds no material deficiencies in a Certified Company's conformity with a Certification Standard, the Auditor shall indicate "Conforms to Standard" in the Audit and no other commentary is required except for any documentation which may be required to be submitted with the report.

 Deficiency Discovered: If the Auditor finds material deficiencies in a Certified Company's conformity with a Certification Standard, the Auditor shall indicate "Deficiency Discovered" and state and document only that which is required to be submitted with the report and to provide a recommendation for the remediation of the Deficiency.
 If the Deficiency was already identified and corrected by the Certified Company prior to the audit, then that should be stated in the report and no recommendation for remediation is required to be provided.
+The auditor should: (i) describe the deficiency and the number of instances it was identified within the sample, (ii) indicate if the deficiency has been remediated and the date of the remediation, and (iii) if the deficiency has not been remediated, provide a recommendation for remediation.